Kushiro Marsh 釧路湿原

 How to Get There

 Though accessible by bus, Kushiro is best explored with a rental car.

-Fly to Kushiro Airport directly from Tokyo or Chitose (Sapporo).
-The Kushiro Marshlands cover a large area between Kushiro City and the inland town of Shibecha 50 kilometers to the north.
+Fly to Kushiro Airport directly from Haneda or Chitose Airport (Sapporo).
+The Kushiro Marsh covers a large area between Kushiro City and the inland town of Shibecha 50 kilometers to the north.
 The city of Kushiro is four and a half hours from Sapporo by train and five and a half hours by bus.

 Home to 600 species of plants, it was the first Japanese marshland registered under the Ramsar Convention